mzadoya/mzadoya/README.md

 ## About Me

 Hello!
-I am Max, and I am a C++ programmer, a third-year university student studying computer science.
+I am Max, and I am a C++ programmer, a university student studying computer science.
 I have a passion for programming and a strong focus on C++ development.
 I'm currently honing my skills and gaining experience through various projects.

 ## My Skills